-Industry strengths are especially apparent in technology and innovation, biotechnology and life sciences, education and research, retail and consumer goods, financial services, manufacturing and creative and cultural industries.
-In addition, you will find that tourism and hospitality generates a significant amount towards the economy with several million visitors per annum, a number which is ever increasing.
-Cambridge has a vibrant startup ecosystem and the presence of the university, coupled with access to capital and a culture of innovation, has led to the growth of numerous startups in various sectors.
+As well as the university connection, the close proximity to London further strengthens the economy of the city which continues to flourish.
+Going from strength to strength, Cambridge is known for its thriving knowledge based economy and is a hub of technological and academic excellence.
+Industry strengths are especially apparent in technology and innovation, biotechnology and life sciences, education and research, retail and consumer goods, financial and professional services, manufacturing and creative and cultural industries.
+In addition, tourism and hospitality generates a significant amount towards the economy with several million visitors per annum, a number which is ever increasing.
+Cambridge has a vibrant startup ecosystem and the presence of the university, coupled with access to capital and a culture of innovation, has led to the growth of numerous successful startups in various sectors.

-Cambridge has much to offer apart from the university and it has an interesting past involving the Romans, river trading, devastating fires and pestilent plagues!
+Cambridge has much to offer apart from the university and it has an interesting history involving the Romans, river trading, devastating fires and pestilent plagues!
 Tours and guided walks of the city are frequently offered by experts which is a fantastic and highly interactive way of experiencing the real Cambridge and of course, being able to ask questions along the way.

 There's no getting away from the fact that Cambridge is a highly desirable place to live.
 It is a romantic city that has offered inspiration over the centuries but it can also be an expensive place to live.
 It is described as being one of the UK’s most expensive cities to buy a house with a garden.
 Affluent, green and safe ~ Cambridge may be out of many people's price range but once out of the city itself and into the surrounding areas, then you do see the prices fall.